farhan-9820/CSE_370_Project/Features.md

 _Supervisors provide feedback on theses or group work via dashboard comments or email.
 Feedback triggers notifications to students, who can respond in a threaded discussion format (Discord-like)._

----

-**Thesis Search Wrapper**

-_Students and supervisors search recent theses from the university’s existing thesis repository (via a wrapper API).
-Search supports filters by title, author, or year, displaying metadata and links to original records.
-They are also able to register for their P3 thesis inside the website._

----

-**AI-Powered Workflow Assistant**

-_An AI feature (using a free API like Hugging Face’s Transformers for text summarization) summarizes thesis abstracts, balances supervisor workloads by suggesting slot allocations, and generates draft feedback for supervisors.
-The AI integrates with the system via a wrapper API_.